sequenceiq/blog-test/source/_posts/2014-11-24-periscope-scale-your-cluster-on-time.markdown

 ---

 [Periscope](http://blog.sequenceiq.com/blog/2014/08/27/announcing-periscope/) allows you to configure SLA policies for your cluster and scale up or down on demand.
-You are able to set alarms and notifications for different metrics like `peding containers`, `lost nodes` or `memory usage`.
-Recently we got a request to scale based on `time`.
+You are able to set alarms and notifications for different metrics like `pending containers`, `lost nodes` or `memory usage`, etc .
+Recently we got a request to scale based on `time interval`.
 What does this mean?
 It means that you can tell
-Periscope to shrink your cluster down to 10 nodes after work hours or at the weekends and grow it back to 100 nodes by the time people starts to work.
-We thought it would make a really useful feature so we implemented it.
-You can read about it more [here Apiary](link goes here).
+Periscope to shrink your cluster down to arbitrary number of nodes after work hours or at weekends and grow it back by the time people starts to work.
+We thought it would make a really useful feature so we quickly implemented it and made available.
+You can learn more about the Periscope API [here](http://docs.periscope.apiary.io/).

 ### Cost efficiency

-In this example we'll configure it to downscale at 7PM and upscale at 8AM from Monday to Friday:
+In this example we'll configure Pericope to downscale at 7PM and upscale at 8AM from Monday to Friday:

 ![](https://raw.githubusercontent.com/sequenceiq/sequenceiq-samples/master/images/dowscale_diagram.png)